daym/amd-register-interface-extractor/README.md

     ./configure 54945_ppr_ZP_B2_specl_nda.pdf
     make

-The result is in `phase6_host.svd`.
+The result is in `phase7_host.svd`.
 It's also useful to `import phase2_result` in a Python interpreter and look around.

-A rudimentary SVD viewer is also included, so you can inspect the result graphically using `./svd_viewer phase6_host.svd` (after `make svd_viewer`) or similar.
+A rudimentary SVD viewer is also included, so you can inspect the result graphically using `./svd_viewer phase7_host.svd` (after `make svd_viewer`) or similar.

-There are phase6 results for all the different access methods--one file per access method and `DataPortWrite` (named `phase6_io.svd` and so on).
+There are phase7 results for all the different access methods--one file per access method and `DataPortWrite` (for example `phase7_io.svd` and so on).

 # What does it do